 A CDN works to minimize the virtual distance between the website’s visitor and the website’s server.
 It does this by storing a cached version of its content in multiple geographic locations (edge servers).
 By doing this, content can be delivered to end-users more quickly and reliably.
+We have multiple points of presence all around the world which ensures your website is quickly loaded for any visitor from any world location.

 With a CDN, your customers should be able to access your website within milliseconds, no matter where they’re located.